 In evaluating individuals for merit increases, performance in the three traditional areas of research, teaching, and service is considered.
-Under normal circumstances, equal weight is given to research and teaching (approximately 40% each) and ~20% is assigned to service contributions.
+Under normal circumstances, equal weight is given to research and teaching (approximately 40% each) and \sim 20% is assigned to service contributions.
 In accordance with our promotion and tenure guidelines, in some cases faculty members may ask to adjust the relative weighting to reflect changing focus of their career through time.
-This adjustment may lead to greater emphasis on teaching or service activities than research, at the discretion of the Department Head.
+This may lead to greater emphasis being given to teaching or service activities than to research, at the discretion of the ad-hoc committee and Dept. Head.